eduardolucioac/groovim/README.md

 Task List/Bugs List!
 -----

  * ToDo: On "copy file" ("GrooVim_SaveACopy()") functionality suggest a name to new file automatically!
-Questor
+By Questor

  * Bug: The "F3+c" ("GrooVim_CommandZ()") functionality must be disabled for NerdTree (interface problems)!
-Questor
+By Questor

  * ToDo: Provide the search "for whole word only" ("GrooVim_SearchWithMyOptions()")!
-Questor
+By Questor

  * Bug: "GrooVim_GroovyMove()" not working (for *.py files) in insert/visual mode (loss "set virtualedit=all")!
-(PRIORITY) Questor
+(PRIORITY) By Questor

  * ToDo: Create a configuration scheme according to the type of file.
 This scheme  must be in the end of ".vimrc" to work properly!
-Questor
+By Questor

  * ToDo: Using python scripts to substitute functions that use the terminal/shell to improve the operation and ease of maintenance!
-(EXAMINE THIS POSSIBILITY) Questor
+(EXAMINE THIS POSSIBILITY) By Questor

  * ToDo: The "GrooVim_GroovyMove()" do not work with "visual block mode"!
-(PRIORITY) Questor
+(PRIORITY) By Questor

  * ToDo: Improve syntax and lexers (mainly for python)!
 By Questor